-Kashihara in rural Nara Prefecture is a quiet place steeped in history and conveniently close to another ancient capital, Asuka.
+Kashihara in suburban Nara Prefecture is a quiet place steeped in history and conveniently close to another ancient capital, Asuka.

-From Tokyo or Kyoto: Take the JR Tokaido Shinkansen to Kyoto Station.
-Change to the Kintetsu Line, which has a rapid express train that reaches Kashihara-jingu-mae in about an hour.
+From Kyoto: From Kyoto Station take the Kintetsu Line, which has a rapid express train that reaches Kashihara-jingu-mae in about an hour.

 From Osaka: From Abenohashi Station in Osaka, it takes an hour on the Kintetsu Minami-Osaka Line to reach Kashihara-jingu-mae Station.